jennifer-dickinson/TextPaint/README.md

 # TextPaint

-This is a text-based paint program that will generage a 10x10 grid by default.
+This is a text-based paint program that will generate a 10x10 grid by default.
 A user may draw lines, resize the grid, add or delete columns and rows, erase columns or rows, save the current grid to a file or load a previously saved grid.
 ___
 **Author: Jennifer Salas**